 KAISER+KRAFT is at home all over the world.
-As a global company, we serve you from 20 locations worldwide and can take care of your wishes and requirements locally.
-Regional proximity is very important in our work – as it is only by knowing the local and regional challenges that our customers face that we can tackle them and find the right solution – one that is individual and country-specific, while adhering to uniform international quality standards.
+As a global company, we serve you from 20 locations worldwide and take care of your wishes and requirements locally.
+Regional proximity is very important to our work – as it is only by knowing the local and regional challenges that our customers face that we can tackle them and find the right solution – one that is individual and country-specific, while adhering to uniform international quality standards.

 See how the world is growing closer together around KAISER+KRAFT as well.